About the profile areas

 Belmore is an established residential area, with commercial areas along Burwood Road.

-Major features of the area include Belmore Sports Ground, the retail area along Burwood Road, Allegra Reserve, Marie Street Reserve, Peter Moore Field, Terry Lamb Reserve and numerous schools.
+Major features of the area include Belmore Sports Ground, the retail area along Burwood Road, Allegra Reserve, Marie Street Reserve, Peter Moore Field, Terry Lamb Reserve, the Belmore railway station and numerous schools.